 As Yoko Ono told Detective Peter Mangicavallo, “Got out walked past gate.
 John was walking past the door, he was walking fast.
 I heard shots.
 I heard shots.
 He walked to door upstairs.
 Said, ‘I’m shot.’”
 Ono placed herself in close proximity to Lennon, but everyone else (including Chapman) puts her much farther ahead.
 So if she were at some distance from Lennon, she would most likely have had her back to both him and Chapman.
 That means before she saw anything, she would have heard something.
 And this she emphasizes through repetition.
 Granted it might have taken Lennon a couple of moments to realize that someone had hit him.
 But it could have been the case that John kept walking at that point because Chapman’s bullets missed him.
 Another shooter could have hit him for the first time moments later, as he approached the lobby stairs.

 There’s something else.
 Dakota employee Joseph Many came up because he, along with coworkers Victor Cruz and Joe Grezik, heard three shots from downstairs.
 Granted, acoustics are a tricky thing, but if Chapman’s standing in the same position at the same place, the other two shots should have been audible.
 Okay, maybe they were chatting at the time, and missed a bullet or two.
 One could still hypothesize that the only shots they heard came from the shooter at the service elevator door, which would have been much closer to their position.
-If the shooter there got off three rounds, which passed through Lennon and entered the lobby door, and if Chapman hit Lennon with one round with a hollow-point that did what it‘s supposed to, that would account for John’s four injuries.
+If the shooter there got off three rounds, which passed through Lennon and entered the lobby door, and if Chapman hit Lennon with one hollow-point that did what it‘s supposed to, that would account for John’s four injuries.

 When Perdomo instructed fellow Dakota employee Joseph Many to take the gun away, he went downstairs via elevator to the basement.
 I tried to find which elevator he used.
 If he used the elevators in the lobby, we have the problem of verifying the custody of that evidence.
 Some have speculated that Chapman might have exchanged guns on one of his stops during the cab ride with Mark Snyder, two days earlier.
 If the shooter used Mark’s original gun to kill Lennon, and then went into that drawer to switch weapons, ballistics would prove it to be the murder weapon, thus giving further evidence of Mark as the lone shooter, especially if that gun were the same Charter Arms Undercover .38 Special Chapman registered in Hawaii.